 5 ways to handle interview nerves

+If you're feeling nervous in the lead up to a job interview, rest assured you are not alone.
 Most people experience a degree of nervousness before and during a job interview.
-Nerves are a natural response to an important event, and simply indicate that you care about the role on offer.
+Nerves are a natural response to an important event, and simply indicate that you care about getting it right.

-- Visualise success and think positively — you will turn nervous energy into excitement and confidence
+- Visualise success and think positively — you can turn nervous energy into excitement and confidence

 - Confirm the interview details